webexpress-framework/WebExpress.WebUI/docs/js/toolbar.md

   Triggered when a button (`.wx-toolbar-button`) is clicked.
 The `detail` object of the event contains information about the sender and the clicked item.

 - **`webexpress.webui.Event.CHANGE_VALUE_EVENT`**
-  Triggered when the user selects a new option in a combobox (`.wx-toolbar-combobox`).
+  Triggered when the user selects a new option in a combobox (`.wx-toolbar-combo`).

 ## Use Case Examples